exis9/VisiOS-API/README.md

 showVersion()
 ```

-You can also write something like this:
+You can also use then:
 ```js
 VisiAPI('ver').then(v=>{
 	alert(`VisiOS Version: ${v}`)